nikdata/hotel-modeling/hotel-analysis.md

 you recall, our goal is to predict cancellation.
 This column seems to be a unique identifier for the travel agent or tour operator.
 However, I’m not sure if this column will be contextually important.
-Don’t forget, it also is missing 14% of the values\!
+Don’t forget, it also is missing 14% of the values!

 For the purposes of this walkthrough, I’ll simply remove it.